ROSS-org/ROSS/README-vis.md

 for the real time sampling).
 ROSS will create a directory called stats-output that these files will be placed in.

-There is a basic reader for both types of output being developed in the [CODES-vis repo](https://xgitlab.cels.anl.gov/codes/codes-vis) (ross-reader branch).
+There is a basic reader for all of the instrumentation modes being developed in the [CODES-vis repo](https://xgitlab.cels.anl.gov/codes/codes-vis) (ross-reader branch).
 In the future we may switch to an already established file format (perhaps something like XDMF), or just further develop what is being used currently.
 For the time being, ROSS will output a README file in